pmillspaugh/petemillspaugh.com/README.md

 I'm using [MDX](https://mdxjs.com/) with [`next-mdx-remote`](https://github.com/hashicorp/next-mdx-remote) for written content.

+I use [`rehype-slug`](https://github.com/rehypejs/rehype-slug) and [`rehype-autolink-headings`](https://github.com/rehypejs/rehype-autolink-headings) to autogenerate links to subheadings in each post.

 ## Components

 Components are a spectrum from low-level building blocks like `Blockquote` to highly composed components like `Garden`.
 It's hard to draw a line in the sand between component-library-components that might live in `/components/lib` and bespoke components that are reused just once or not at all.
 So I mixed them all in one `/components` folder.
 Credit to Josh Comeau's wonderful React course for this structure.